 The Fund is actively managed using ESG integration - the process of including ESG factors in investment analysis to better manage risks and potentially improve returns - alongside traditional financial analysis, into securities selection process and monitoring activities.
-TCC's ESG analysis and integration applies to all corporate bonds, agencies and supranational organizations, as well as to Canadian provincial bonds; ESG data are not yet considered for sovereign bonds, money market securities, and other derivatives and financial products part of the Fund.
+TCC's ESG analysis and integration apply to all corporate bonds and Canadian provincial issuers.
+ESG data are not yet considered for government bonds (aside from Canadian provinces), money market securities, and other derivatives and financial products that are part of the Fund.